MyFriendBen/rfc/rfcs/0008-program-testing-strategy/README.md

 - Translate validations into tests (using TX as a guide)
 - Implement E2E test data cleanup job

+### Phase 3
+- Use coverage reports to identify and fill in gaps in existing test coverage
+- Enforce a codebase wide test coverage goal and/or threshold

 ## Open Questions

 1. **Fixture refresh cadence**: Nightly vs. weekly?
 Weekly reduces API load but may miss breaking changes sooner.